 Eligible grant award mechanisms are listed below for each participating Institute and Center:

-The National Institute of Mental Health (NIMH) will support active grant awards from research grants including R01 and U01 activity codes.
+- National Institute of Mental Health (NIMH): active research grant awards, career development awards, and training awards focused on developing a novel technology.
 Specifically, grantees developing devices focused on the Central Nervous System, Psychiatry or Autism, including those utilized as interventions, biomarkers, assessments/diagnostics and digital health technologies, would be considered eligible.
-Please contact NIMH program staff prior to submitting to ensure your award is eligible.
+NIMH SBIR and STTR grand awardees are not eligible and should apply to the C3i Program.
+Please contact Paige Anderson prior to submitting to ensure your award is eligible.

-Project Teams kick-off the e-C3i course with introductory presentations to their Business Advisors and Project Managers.
+- Introductory Webconference: Project Teams kick-off the eC3i course with introductory presentations to their Business Advisors and Project Managers.
 The Project Teams will be introduced to key concepts and tools they can use to validate the unmet need and the business opportunity.
 During the exercises, Project Teams receive mentoring from Business Advisors, as well as feedback from other participating Project Teams.

-The e-C3i Business Advisors and Project Managers serve as a critical and knowledgeable resource with direct and extensive experience in biomedical technology commercialization, particularly working with early-stage innovators and small companies.
+- Business Advisors and Project Managers: The eC3i Business Advisors and Project Managers serve as a critical and knowledgeable resource with direct and extensive experience in biomedical technology commercialization, particularly working with early-stage innovators and small companies.
 The role of the Business Advisor and Project Manager is to enhance the Team's understanding of the biomedical technology commercialization process and hone the Team's assessment of a viable business opportunity.
-Each Project Team is assigned 1 Business Advisor and 1 Project Manager with the assignments largely based on the closest match between the business experience of the Business Advisor and the product the Project Teams are seeking to commercialize (e.g. devices, diagnostics, imaging).
+Each Project Team is assigned one Business Advisor and one Project Manager with the assignments largely based on the closest match between the business experience of the Business Advisor and the product the Project Teams are seeking to commercialize (e.g. devices, diagnostics, imaging).

 How to Apply

-To be considered for participation in the 2021 e-C3i course, you must complete the application form (below) and submit via email to NIBIB-SBIR@mail.nih.gov.
-Applications are due by May 25, 2021.
+To be considered for participation in the 2023 eC3i course, you must complete the application form below and submit via email to NIBIB-SBIR@mail.nih.gov.
+Applications are due April 12, 2024.

 Application Elements and Review Criteria